TNolan01/player_track/README.md

 <br>

-As the sketches has been rendered there has been UX design and layout changes verus the orignal wireframes.
-Slight style changes were made early in the design process following some live testing.
+As the sketches were rendered on screen with Bootstrap there were changes to the UX design and layout.
+Further slight style changes were made early in the design process following some live testing.
 ​

 [Back to content](#contents)